How to Install Chrome Browser on Ubuntu [CMD & GUI]

 Step 3: Download .deb Package

-Now that your Ubuntu system is ready to install Google Chrome, you need to download the latest stable Package of Google Chrome to run Chrome on your system.
-For this purpose, run the following command:
+Now that your system is ready to install Google Chrome, you need to download the latest stable Package of Google Chrome to run Chrome on your system:

 $ wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb